sao16b/4n6/_posts/2023-07-02-BelkaCTF_#3_Meet_the_Boss_Writeup.md

 ![Plaintext Password](/assets/img/2023-07-02/7_8.png){: width="500"}

-### 8. Big Client (Hard - 800 points) - What is the name of the night club the Syndicate was providing drugs to in bulk?
+### 8. Big Client (Hard - 800 points)

+**Prompt**: What is the name of the night club the Syndicate was providing drugs to in bulk?

 I can't log in to the CRM, because the link is no longer functional.
 But I can start poking around in some of his accounts.
 His email seems like a good place to start.
-I log in to Proton Mail with his credentials (which I also pull from `words.kdbx`{: .filepath}) and run a search for crm.
+I log in to Proton Mail with his credentials (which I also pull from `words.kdbx`{: .filepath}) and run a search for "crm".

 ![Proton Mail crm Search](/assets/img/2023-07-02/8_1.png){: width="500"}